The Pastels: Departures and Sittin' Pretty

 The band's 1989 follow-up, Sittin' Pretty (Chapter 22, 1989) was harder but less eclectic.
 Reports started to appear in the UK music press that the group was splitting up, and Taylor, Hayward and Simpson all departed.

 Eventually it became clear that a new line-up was configuring around original members, McRobbie and Wright (Aggi), now joined by Katrina Mitchell.
 This line-up is probably the best known of The Pastels' various phases, and often featured either David Keegan (of Shop Assistants) or Gerard Love (of Teenage Fanclub) on guitar.
 They signed with the then emerging Domino Records and completed two albums, Mobile Safari (1995) and Illumination (1997), with the musical approach of the latter described as "mellowed and evolved into a form of gently psychedelic off-kilter pop, adorned with orchestral instrumentation."
 A remix set featured My Bloody Valentine, Jim O'Rourke and others on the album, Illuminati (1998).
 The band also featured that year on the soundtrack for the film The Acid House.

 In 2000, Wright left the group to focus on her career as an illustrator though she still provides artwork for the group.
 Their next release was the soundtrack to David Mackenzie's The Last Great Wilderness (Geographic, 2003).
 It featured a track recorded in collaboration with Pulp's Jarvis Cocker.
 In 2006 The Pastels developed and completed new music for a theatre production by Glasgow-based company, 12 Stars.

-During the early 2000s the band continued to receive attention, particularly in Japan where they became "incongruously wrapped up in the hype surrounding Britpop in Japan, jostling for position in magazines with the likes of Blur and Manic Street Preachers."

 In 2009, The Pastels, in collaboration with Tenniscoats from Tokyo, Japan, released an album called Two Sunsets, which critics called "a playful, spontaneous and spellbinding must-hear."

 In 2013 they released their first album proper in sixteen years, Slow Summits, again through Domino.
 The Guardian described the album as "their most complete set since Up for a Bit, with its 10 summery, groovy flute and french-horn-licked songs, trippy in the sense of the kind of trip that lands in a pile of freshly mown grass."
 The album was shortlisted for the 2013 Scottish Album of the Year Award.

-The band was featured in the 2017 documentary entitled Teenage Superstars.

 The Pastels now operate their own Geographic Music label through Domino, and are partners in Glasgow's Monorail Music shop.

+Legacy and influence

+Despite their contrarian musical approach, the Pastels soon after forming enjoyed an emerging fanzine culture identified with the group's sound and image, and slowly started to influence a new wave of groups, as well as gathering the attention of NME and other UK media.
+The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.
+The band Black Tambourine has a love song to Stephen Pastel, Throw Aggi off the Bridge.
+Talulah Gosh have a song called Pastels Badge.
+During the early 2000s the band continued to receive attention, particularly in Japan where they became "incongruously wrapped up in the hype surrounding Britpop in Japan, jostling for position in magazines with the likes of Blur and Manic Street Preachers."